Setting up an Active Directory Lab (Part 1)

 Depending on how you're using your lab, you'll need to decide what networking option works best for you.
 For this walkthrough, we're going to create a Host-Only network for use with our lab.
 In VirtualBox, do the following:

-1 - In VirtualBox Preferences, go to "Network"
+1 - In VirtualBox, go to File > Host Network Manager

-3 - Edit the new Host-Only network and give it an IP address scheme that agrees with you (or just use the one in the screenshot below)
+3 - Select the new interface, make sure Properties is selected from the top of the window and give it an IP address scheme that agrees with you (or just use the one in the screenshot below)

 Now, select the VM you've created and edit its settings to use the network you just created.